 Actually, it seems like a mafia war would be the most likely out of the three settings proposed above.
 Legitimate corporate executives don't generally haul around their defeated opposite number in handcuffs or carry firearms in their suitcases, and spies or federal agents wouldn't bring arrested convicts into their homes or let high-profile photographers take pictures of them.
-The mafia theory can also be supported by the film noir-ish black and white and the characters' Italian names, although some might see that as an unfortunate implication.
+The mafia theory can also be supported by the film noir-ish black and white and the characters' Italian names.

 Clark Gregg once stated outright that it was a mafia war in an interview that also included Joss Whedon, and Whedon said nothing to contradict it.
 Make of that what you will.

 Sexposition: As described above, Don John's "plain-dealing villain" speech is turned into this.

 Spit Take: Hero does one when Don Pedro suggests that Benedick and Beatrice would make a good match.

 Tropes from the Berlioz operatic adaptation:

 Adaptational Heroism: Claudio does not make the rash and unfair decision to shame Hero on flimsy evidence in this version; the wedding goes as planned.

 Beta Couple: In this version, it is unambiguously Claudio and Hero, to Benedick and Beatrice's "Alpha couple".

 Compressed Adaptation: This adaptation is focused only on the development of Benedick and Beatrice's relationship.